samirbanjanovic/Wayless/README.md

 create relationships.
 The constructor also has an overload to take in one `SourceObject` that will be used when the appropriate `Map` overload is called.

-Default ruls can be extended and modified using the `FieldMap`, `FiledSet`, and `FieldSkip` methods.
+Default rules can be extended and modified using the `FieldMap`, `FiledSet`, and `FieldSkip` methods.

-`FieldMap`: create an explicit mapping relationship between properties in your destiation and source type.
+`FieldMap`: create an explicit mapping relationship between properties in your destination and source type.

 `FieldSet`: set a value explicitly.

 `FieldSkip`: removes property in destination type from mapping rules.
 Calling this method will override any rules you created using `FieldMap` and `FieldSet`.

-It's kind of like fluent...

     var mappedObject = new WaylessMap<DestinationType, SourceType>()
                         .FieldMap(d => d.AssignmentDate, s => s.TimeStamp)